Bless-ashish/ADM-HW3/README.md

 # Homework 3 (Group 20) - Master's Degrees from all over!

-This is the repository Maintained by Group 20 for the Homework 3 of ADM .
-The Group composed of the following members;
+This is the repository Maintained by Group 20 for the Homework 3 of ADM.
 - Text of the Homework: ([https://github.com/Sapienza-University-Rome/ADM/tree/master/2023/Homework_3](https://github.com/Sapienza-University-Rome/ADM/tree/master/2023/Homework_3))

 ## Group Members:
+The Group is composed by the following members:
 - Ashish Upadhaya (upadhaya.2047672@studenti.uniroma1.it)
 - Ahmad Saad (ahmadsaaddm@gmail.com)
 - Gabriele Parisini (parisini.1964381@studenti.uniroma1.it)